aseichter2007/ClipboardConqueror/readme.md

     |||stable| write a prompt for a picture of a beautiful forest with pixies playing with animals.
     ```

     Stable Diffusion prompts with ease.
-The Picture at the top was generated using this tool.
+The logo picture at the top was generated using this tool, automatic1111 and controlnet.